 Dr. Purnendu Chatterjee, “PC”, Chairman of The Chatterjee Group

 Dr. Purnendu Chatterjee “PC” is Chairman of The Chatterjee Group (TCG), a global investment firm founded in 1984.
 Under his direction, TCG has compiled a highly successful investment record, especially in India.
 From 1986 to 2000, PC was closely associated with Soros Fund Management.
 Prior to this PC was a partner at McKinsey & Company Inc. in New York.

 PC, who grew up in Calcutta, received a B. Tech from the Indian Institute of Technology, Kharagpur, and a MSc and PhD in operations research from the University of California, Berkeley.

 PC was one of the primary founders of the Indian School of Business.
 He is a trustee of the Asia Society, on the College of Engineering Advisory Board at the University of California, Berkeley, a charter member and Founding Trustee of The Indus Entrepreneurs (TiE), and a former Board Member of the US-India Business Council.

-Glenn Earle retired in December 2011 from Goldman Sachs International, where he was most recently a Managing Director and the Chief Operating Officer.
-Glenn had previously worked at Goldman Sachs in various roles in New York, Frankfurt and London from 1987, becoming a Partner in 1996.
+Glenn retired in December 2011 from Goldman Sachs International, where he was most recently a Managing Director and the Chief Operating Officer.
+He previously worked at Goldman Sachs in various roles in New York, Frankfurt and London from 1987, becoming a Partner in 1996.
 From 1979 to 1985, he worked in the Latin America Department at Grindlays Bank/ANZ, leaving as a Vice President.